Wards of Houston: First four wards

 In 1840, the Republic of Texas altered the city charter for Houston, dividing it into four wards.
 Historically the wards reflected geographic boundaries, without consideration of the population density within the wards.

 Houston's municipal charter of 1840 recognized a square area of 9 square miles, which was divided into four wards.
 Though the surveyors chose the Harris County Courthouse as the geographical center of Houston, the ward boundaries were formed by two axes converging at the corner of Main and Congress Streets.
 These resulted in four pie-shaped wards, almost identical in size, numbering clockwise from the northwest quadrant.
-Voters from each ward elected two alderman, who served the public without pay.
+Voters from each ward elected two aldermen, who served the public without pay.
 Candidates for alderman were limited to white, male, Texas-citizens, and furthermore, were subject to requirements to have nominal tenure of residency and real estate holdings in the city.

 After slavery ended in Texas in June 1865, ex-slaves were forced to live in separate enclaves within each of Houston's wards.
 The voting population of the wards was lower than the population, since women and African-Americans had been forbidden from voting.
 Instead, wards followed boundaries of features such as the Buffalo Bayou, Congress Street, and Main Street.
 Each ward elected two aldermen to the Houston City Council.
 The election of the Mayor of Houston was citywide.
 Betty Chapman, a historian, said "They really were mixed societies in the early days.
 Where you worked dictated where you lived, not who you wanted to live around."

 The ward boundaries touched each other at the intersection of Congress Street and Main Street.
 The first ward was northwest of that intersection.
 The ward housed the city's market house and produce industry facilities.
 The second ward was located to the northeast.
 The courthouse and the heavy warehouses were located there.
 Therefore, many lawyers and merchants resided there.
 The third was situated to the southeast.
 Businesspeople, craftsmen, and professionals lived there.
 The Third Ward had fancier houses than other wards.
 The fourth ward was southwest of the intersection.
 That ward included what was then the central portion of the city.
 Freed slaves developed Freedmen's Town in a 5 sqmi area in the Fourth Ward.

 What was once Produce Row, a group of produce businesses on Commerce Street in the urbanized section of First Ward, is now in Downtown Houston.
 What was then rural First Ward had many farms, so the process of food production occurred in the First Ward.
 In 2018 the street artist Dual made a mural representing Produce Row on the Main & Co.
 Building in Downtown.